omridavid777/Premier-League---Analysis/README.md

 ---
 **Tools and Technologies**
-- SQL*: Data cleaning, exploration, and calculations.
+- SQL: Data cleaning, exploration, and calculations.
-- *Excel*: Data visualization using charts and graphs.
+- Excel: Data visualization using charts and graphs.

 ---